Skip to main content

 Behavioral Neurology & Neuropsychiatry Fellowship

-The Department of Neurology at IU School of Medicine offers a UCNS-accredited Behavioral Neurology & Neuropsychiatry (BNNP) Fellowship program.
+The Department of Neurology at Indiana University School of Medicine offers a UCNS-accredited Behavioral Neurology & Neuropsychiatry (BNNP) Fellowship program.
 The core mission of this program is to prepare clinical experts in cognitive and behavioral neurology and neuropsychiatry.
 Under the direction of Liana Apostolova, MD, this two-year clinical fellowship provides a broad exposure to a variety of conditions seen in the outpatient behavioral neurology and neuropsychiatry clinics with a focus on dementing illnesses.
-This fellowship program provides both clinical and research training.
+This program provides both clinical and research training.

 Curriculum